drkibitz/qi-nodes/README.md

 ## Usage

 Any object with a property of "root" qualifies as a root node.
-The root property is simply propogated up and down the leaves.
+The root property is simply propagated up and down the leaves.

 The module itself is a rooted NodeObject.